mgubi/vau/README.md

 Jan 2022

 - I have now a basic setup with an Xcode project and a CMake recipe.
-I switched to the S7 interpreter and added PDF Hummus.
-Vau can read and export to PDF fairly complex documents.
-I still haven't checked what happens with images.
-Font retrieval is quite slow.
-I removed almost all the C++ code which is not used at this stage.
+I switched to the S7 interpreter, added PDF Hummus and MuPDF support.
+Vau can read and export to PDF fairly complex documents with PDF Hummus and generate PNG images for pages with MuPDF.
+Typesetting is not optimized and all the document is retypeset from the beginning at every invocation of the output routines.

+- I removed almost all the C++ code which is not used at this stage.
 And Vau load the minimal amount of Scheme code.

 - Ideally we want to isolate away I/O, because e.g. in Webasm we do not have direct access to the filesystem and maybe this requires anyway async calls.